fullstorydev/fullstory-babel-plugin-annotate-react/CONTRIBUTING.md

 ## I Have a Question

-> Search for similar questions in our [Community Portal](https://community.fullstory.com/) and browse through our [Help Center](https://help.fullstory.com/hc/en-us) before asking a question.
+> Search for similar questions in our [Community Portal](https://community.fullstory.com/) and browse through our [Help Center](https://help.fullstory.com/) before asking a question.

 If you then still feel the need to ask a question and need clarification, we recommend:

-- Creating a new [GitHub issue](https://github.com/fullstorydev/fullstory-babel-plugin-annotate-react/issues/new?template=ask_a_question.md) with our ask a question template.
+- Creating a new [GitHub issue](https://github.com/fullstorydev/fullstory-babel-plugin-annotate-react/issues/new?template=ask_a_question.md), filling in the templated description.
 	- Alternatively, you can submit your questions to our [Community](https://community.fullstory.com/).
-- Please provide as much context as you can about what you're running into.
+- Please provide as much context as you can with your question.
 - Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant to your issue.

 ## I Want To Contribute